DmitroDemchenko/test-task/README.md

 ```
 gcloud container clusters get-credentials my-gke-cluster --zone us-central1
 ```
+### My result:

 # Install helm chart with backend service.

-## 2.1 If you use your own project, you have to create Google Container Registery and push image there.
+> 2.1 If you use your own project, you have to create Google Container Registery and push image there.
 ###### 2.1.1 Execute image build:
 ```
 cd images/parser